nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    c) Ask an LLM to generate the necessary code and explain any trends
    d) Visualize the price performance using all three methods

+   **What you're learning**: Different data sources sometimes give you slightly different numbers.
+Yahoo Finance might have a closing price that's adjusted differently than another source.
+When you visualize the same data from different sources and the lines don't perfectly overlap, you're learning that "data" isn't as objective as it seems—it involves choices about adjustments, splits, and dividends.

 2. **Data Cleaning Challenge**

    The provided dataset `tech_stocks_messy.csv` contains price data for multiple tech stocks with various issues: missing values, outliers, and date misalignments.